 After almost two hours, we had determined the “error” (or perhaps rather: the “difference”), created a proof for our customer that was “in line with expectations”, which he could use to determine the appropriate CMYK value in ISOCoatedV2, and solved the problem.

 If we receive a PDF file containing RGB images, the next step is to check whether the file is a valid PDF/X-3 or PDF/X-4 file.
-If this is the case, and all input RGB profiles are correctly marked with color space (sRGB / AdobeRGB / ECI-RGB-V2 etc.), then we check whether the correct output color space was used as output intent and whether CMYK data also contained the correct input profiles.
-If yes, then we proof the file with the settings: “Consider all input and output color spaces”.
+If this is the case, and all input RGB profiles are correctly marked with colour space (sRGB / AdobeRGB / ECI-RGB-V2 etc.), then we check whether the correct output colour space was used as output intent and whether CMYK data also contained the correct input profiles.
+If yes, then we proof the file with the settings: “Consider all input and output colour spaces”.

 If RGB data should not contain a profile, e.g. if they are created in Device RGB, we generate a “data erroneous” email in which we explain our procedure as follows:

 The data check has shown that RGB elements are contained in your data.
 RGB elements can only be safely interpreted in the proof if they are marked with a colour profile and a rendering intent.
 This is the case, for example, with correct PDF/X-3 and PDF/X-4 data.
 The correct output intent must also be specified.